Cool and creamy? You’ve never had pasta like this!

 Can’t decide which you’d prefer?
 Why not have both?
 Enjoy it hot for dinner, and pack chilled leftovers for lunch the rest of the week.
 Talk about a win for meal prep!

-Looking for more shrimp recipes to work into your meal prep rotation?
-Try one of these Foodal favorites next:
+If you’re looking for more shrimp recipes to work into your meal prep rotation, try one of these Foodal favorites next:

 Let us know how much you love this creamy pasta recipe by dropping a comment below, and rating it before you go!